 Particulars of Employees and related disclosures

-Disclosures pertaining to Remuneration and a statement showing the names of top tenemployees in terms of Remuneration drawn as required under Section 197(12) of the Actread with Rule 5(1) 5(2) & 5(3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Amendment Rules 2016 is annexed herewith and marked as AnnexureVI.
+Disclosures pertaining to Remuneration and a statement showing the names of top tenemployees in terms of Remuneration drawn as required under Section 197(12) of the Actread with Rule 5(1) 5(2) & 5(3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 as amended is annexed herewith and marked as AnnexureV.

-There have been no material changes and commitments affecting the financial position ofthe Company since the close of the financial year i.e. 31st March 2018.
-Further therehas been no change in the nature of business of the Company.
+There have been no material changes and commitments affecting the financial position ofthe Company since the close of the financial year i.e. 31st March 2020 except investmentin Gillanders Holdings (Mauritius) Limited as reported above.
+Further there has been nochange in the nature of business of the Company.

-Your Directors states that no significant or material orders were passed by theRegulators or Courts or Tribunals which may impact the goingconcern status and Company'soperations in future and that no case was filed pursuant to Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013.
+Your Directors states that no significant or material orders were passed by theRegulators or Courts or Tribunals or quasijudicial body which may impact the goingconcern status and Company's operations in future.

 The Directors would like to record their appreciation for the co-operation and supportreceived from the employees shareholders banks government agencies and allstakeholders.